 Week Two Highlights

-Creed, Creed, Creed!
 If there was ever a week that deserved its own soundtrack, this was it.
 Honestly, it felt like there was the rodeo before Creed and the rodeo after Creed.
 That’s not a knock on anyone else—far from it.
+It’s just that when Creed shows up, the nostalgia levels spike so high you half-expect frosted tips and cargo shorts to make a comeback in the parking lot.

 But when Creed took the stage?
 Everything kicked into another gear.